scottishgovernment/resources.mygov.scot/content-standards/delivery/content-discovery/user-needs.md

 ---
 layout: default
-title:  "User Needs"
+title:  "User needs"
 parent: content-discovery
 summary: "How to help everyone access and benefit from your content."
 index: 4
 category: content-discovery
-permalink: /content-standards/delivery/content-discovery/user-needs/
+permalink: /content-standards/content-delivery/content-discovery/user-needs/
 ---

-Understanding what users need to create more focused and useful content.

 ## What it is
 ‘User needs’ express people’s goals, values and aspirations.
 They are the things people need from a product or service to do something.

-For example, people visit mygov.scot because they have something they’re trying to do.
+For example, people visit [mygov.scot](https://mygov.scot/) because they have something they’re trying to do.
 This could be finding out how to pay a council tax bill, or finding out what business rates they have to pay.

 ## Why it’s important
 User needs help us to express and understand who our users are, and the circumstances which lead them to use a product or service.